linkswien/links-wordpress-theme/README.md

 ## Continuous Integration

-Pushing to `master` automatically deploys the theme to [wienwp.fnordserver.dev](https://wienwp.fnordserver.dev/)
+Pushing to `develop` automatically deploys the theme to [wienwp.fnordserver.dev](https://wienwp.fnordserver.dev/) Pushing to `main` automatically deploys the theme to [links-wien.at](https://links-wien.at/)